Available for ordering and new boat construction for delivery next year.

 The unit is economical to run and is operated from the 12 Volt supply.

 Above the sliding hatch instruments Raymarine; two i50 for speed, log, depth and water temperature and one analogue i60 Wind.

 On the steering pedestal: compass, RPM-meter, engine hours counter, oil pressure indicator and voltmeter for engine start.

 Tank meters for fuel and fresh water, located at the electric central above the inner chart table.

-Seven hatches, eight opening port holes, companionway washboards, two Dorade vents in the saloon and two electrolux type ventilators in front of the mast.
+Five hatches, eight opening port holes, companionway washboards, two Dorade vents in the saloon.

 Wheel steering with twin spoke 122 cm leather covered stainless steel steering wheel.